code9-ashish/code1/README.md

-now i am changing code from github hello, now i am making changes from develop branch now this is my command
+now i am changing code from github hello, now i am making changes from develop branch now this is my command i can use linux command in this terminal